ahmediraja/TheAsteroidGame/README.md

 # TheAsteroidGame

-This is my summative project for my ICS 3U1 class.
-I added some extra things to it to make it better and did it with OOP!
+A fun take on the iconic Asteroids game with a bit of spice.
+I added some extra things to it to make it "better" and did it with OOP.
 The instructions to play the game are in within the game itself.